banner

 types of knee bursitis:

-knee bursitis causes:
+causes of knee bursitis

 • Trauma to the knee

-• Other health conditions like osteoarthritis, gout and rheumatoid arthritis
+• Other health conditions like osteoarthritis, gout, and rheumatoid arthritis

-knee bursitis symptoms
+symptoms of knee bursitis

 knee bursitis diagnosis

-• Maintaining optimum weight and staying healthy
+• Maintaining a healthy weight and staying in good physical condition

 knee bursitis treatment